korobochkin/bbpress-permalinks-with-id/plugin/readme.txt

 1. Install bbPress Permalinks with ID either via the WordPress.org plugin directory, or by uploading the files to your server.
 2. Activate bbPress and after it activate bbPress Permalinks with ID.
+3. Flush rewrite rules.
+You can do it by visiting `/wp-admin/options-permalink.php` page.
+Or use wp cli (`wp rewrite flush` command).

+P. S. I'm currently working on automatically flushing rules on activation and deactivation.

+== Frequently Asked Questions ==

+= That this plugin do? =

+Simply adds few rewrite rules.
+If you deactivate and remove plugin and after that flush rewrite rules there is no stuff (garbage) after this plugin in database.

 == Changelog ==